 Episode 4: Immigrant Stories: Mermaid Avenue

-This episode of Beyond the Boardwalk features the stories of Mermaid Avenue’s mom and pop businesses founded by immigrants, past and present.
+This episode of Coney Island Stories features the stories of Mermaid Avenue’s mom and pop businesses founded by immigrants, past and present.
 Please scroll down for earlier episodes.

 Interviews with Steven Feinstein, (Wilensky Hardware), Charles Guariglia (Mermaid Avenue bread route in the 1950's and '60s), Ho Cheung Li (J&R Pharmacy), and Boris Kotlyar (Mermaid Spa) are part of the Coney Island History Project Oral History Archive.
 Wilensky Hardware, Coney Island’s oldest surviving family-owned business, was founded 100 years ago on Mermaid Avenue by a Polish immigrant.
 Businesses founded in the 1990’s-2000’s whose owners’ oral histories were selected for this episode are pharmacist Ho Cheung Li, who dispenses news and advice to the community’s Chinese immigrants, and Boris Kotlyar, who operates a banya, an authentic Russian bathhouse.
 The oral histories were conducted by Charles Denson, Mark Markov, and Samira Tazari between 2015-2020.